Basel-Dawoud/Recipes-Examples-BootlinTutorial/README.md

-# Example of a recipe with a version-agnostic part
+# Examples of a recipe with a version-agnostic part

 A "version-agnostic part" of a recipe refers to sections of the recipe that do not depend on a specific version of the software being built.
 This can include shared configurations, common build steps, or patches that apply to multiple versions of the software.